11 Christmas Traditions in the Philippines Every Filipino Will Know

 Observed on January 9 in Manila, the Feast of the Black Nazarene marks the day when an image of Jesus was moved from the Church of San Juan Bautista in Bagumbayan to the Saint John the Baptist Church.
 For the holiday, people gather in the street to attend the possession of the Black Nazarene.
 Then, they attend mass and say prayers.

-Being with friends and family
+Being with Friends and Family

 Of this whole list, family and friends are what Filipinos miss the most while away from home.